 Only 90 minutes from Portland by car, Rowena Plateau has it all: flowers, wildlife and gorgeous Columbia River Gorge views.
 Clocking in at a little over 2 miles (3.2 km) out and back, this plateau hike is ideal for those seeking minimal exertion while reaping maximum sunrise rewards.
 It’s a doable hike for families, so hustle the whole gang out the door and watch in awe as the sun illuminates the gorge below.
 Unfortunately, your furry friends will have to stay home for this one.

 Also 90 minutes east of the city, Dog Mountain is an enduring favorite of Portlanders despite its Washington state locale.
 While the full length of the hike stretches 7 miles (11 km), for a hike this early, we recommend stopping off at the lower viewpoint 1.5 miles (2.4 km) in to watch the sunrise from an elevation of 1,600 feet (488 m).
 Marvel at the Columbia River glittering below and the blooms during wildflower season.
+In addition to the Northwest Forest parking pass required to leave your car near the trailhead, each hiker must purchase a $1.50 permit on the weekends between March 31 and July 1.

 Lost Lake Loop